toda-lab/pygplib/docs/getting-started.rst

 Quick Example
 -------------

-Let us count the number of independent sets of size ``3`` in the following graph, ``G``, with ``pygplib``.
+Let us randomly generate independent sets of size ``3`` in the following graph, ``G``, with ``pygplib``.

 .. code:: shell-session